-UConn Orthopedics & Sports Medicine is pleased to announce we will be hosting The Perry Virtual Experience (PVE) on Saturday, December 12th from 9:30am-12pm EST, exclusively for residents of the CT/RI/MA tristate area.
+UConn Orthopedics & Sports Medicine is pleased to announce we will be hosting The Perry Outreach Program (POP) on Saturday, October 1st from 9am-3:30pm EST, for residents of the CT area.

-The Perry Virtual Experience is a free, 2.5-hour, interactive online experience for high school and college-aged women who are interested in pursuing careers in Orthopaedics and/or engineering.
-Participants will hear from women leaders in these fields and dive into online mock orthopaedic simulations and biomechanics experiments.
-The online session will be administered using Zoom meetings.
+The Perry Outreach Program is a free, one-day experience for high school students who are interested in pursuing careers in Orthopaedics and/or engineering.
+Participants will hear from women leaders in these fields and complete six hands-on mock surgeries.
+Applicants should be women in high school with a target for grades 10-12.

 More information about the Perry Virtual Experience can be found here